“Larry is a failure at everything except life.”

 It also lays the groundwork for you receiving love and support when you need it.
 If you are launching a business and taking the risks that go along with it, you will need that love and support.

-8. Learning to do the Tough Things First
+8. Learn to do the Tough Things First

 In or out of business, we are all faced with seemingly insurmountable obstacles.
 But we humans have this funny knack of overcoming them.